 That’s what I’m sharing with you here today.

 Because – NEWSFLASH – content creators and marketers (that’s you, btw) don’t sit around waiting for inspiration to strike or the right idea.

 But believe me, I totally get it when you need to get something – anything – written, and the well is dry.

-💪 Pro tip: Open up a spreadsheet so you can document and keep track of your topic ideas for future reference (create an “Idea Vault” – grab your template in my free resource library here).
+💪 Pro tip: Open up a spreadsheet so you can document and keep track of your topic ideas for future reference (create an “Idea Vault” like I talk about in this post).

 1.Your products and services

 Your first stop should be your own products and services.
 What are some of the questions people may have about using your product(s) or what you have to offer?